7 Signs You’re Spending Too Much Time Looking at Your Phone

 Here’s a list to help.

 Even the best pastors have off days.
-And, let’s just be honest here, it’s easy to let your mind drift on Sunday mornings from time-to-time.
+And, let’s just be honest here, it’s easy to let your mind drift on Sunday mornings from time to time.
 But a sermon is no time to be checking Twitter.
-That’s what announcement time is for.

-If every moment of solitude, waiting at a restaurant, bathroom break or evenings by yourself is filled with browsing the Internet or playing phone games, you may want to cut back.
+If every moment of solitude, waiting at a restaurant, bathroom break or evening by yourself is filled with browsing the Internet or playing phone games, you may want to cut back.

 Yup, you’re checking Facebook too much.